AWS Network Load Balancer – NLB

 • NLB supports long-running connections that are very useful for WebSocket-type applications.

-• NLB is integrated with other AWS services such as Auto Scaling, EC2 Container Service (ECS), and CloudFormation.
+• NLB is integrated with other AWS services such as Auto Scaling, EC2 Container Service (ECS), CloudFormation, and AWS Certificate Manager (ACM).

-• NLB supports connections from clients over VPC peering, AWS-managed VPN, and third-party VPN solutions.
+• NLB supports connections from clients over VPC peering, AWS-managed VPN, Direct Connect, and third-party VPN solutions.

 • For TCP traffic,